DPMI/libcap_utils/README.md

 DPMI capture utilities (libcap_utils)
 =====================================

-The libary is used by consumers to interface with the measurement stream and the [measurement points](https://github.com/DPMI/mp) use it to construct the measurement frames.
+Library and tools for working with network packet streams (traces) from a DPMI MA (measurement area) with one or more [measurement points](https://github.com/DPMI/mp).

 It features tools for working with captured traces, including capture, splitting, merging, filtering, converting and displaying traces.
+Offline traces are similar to pcap (tcpdump, wireshark) but contains additional metadata and higher precision timestamps but most tools work just as well with live streams.

+The library serves as a starting point for writing consumers (e.g. [bitrate](https://github.com/DPMI/consumer-bitrate), [oneway-delay](https://github.com/DPMI/consumer-onewaydelay), etc) which can perform live or offline analyzis of the captured streams (traces).

 Documentation
 -------------